sebsto/amplify-ios-workshop/BOA332/instructions/content/40_add_api/30_client_code.md

 ## Add client code in the application delegate

-We modify `AppDelegate.swift` to add code to call the GraphQL API.
+We modify *Landmarks/AppDelegate.swift* to add code to call the GraphQL API.
 You can safely copy/paste the entire file from below to replace the existing file.

 ```swift {hl_lines=[5,23,"95-100","137-161"]}
 import SwiftUI